scalp42/SocketBlog/README.md

 exports.options = config;
 ```

 Then you open a browser on [http://127.0.0.1:80/](http://127.0.0.1:80/) to see it running.
-Up to you to modify ```views/index.jade``` ad associated CSS and Javascript until it fits your needs.
+Up to you to modify ```views/index.jade``` and associated CSS and Javascript until it fits your needs.